 In addition to affordability, people are choosing Philadelphia because it is easy to get in and out for business and pleasure travel.
 Philadelphia International Airport is about a 20-minute ride from Center City, and Amtrak’s Acela train service reaches New York in approximately 72 minutes!
 Yes, people do live in Philadelphia and commute to New York City.

 It is also quite affordable to own a car in Philadelphia.
 As in most metro areas, parking is a top priority for many home buyers and renters, and most newer buildings have been designed with this need in mind.
-That said, many city residents are content to live without four wheels, particularly with the availability of such car-sharing services as PhillyCarShare and ZipCar.
-The SEPTA bus, train and subway mass transit system covers all corners of the city as well as suburban areas, and the city has made strides in becoming more bicycle friendly with bike lanes criss-crossing Center City.
+That said, many city residents are content to live without four wheels, particularly with the availability of car-sharing services.
+The SEPTA bus, trolley, train and subway mass transit system covers all corners of the city as well as suburban areas, and the city has made strides in becoming more bicycle friendly with 30 miles of protected bike lanes criss-crossing Center City.
 Of course, there are ride-hailing services and plenty of taxis, as well.

 World-Class Arts & Culture

 Regardless of what neighborhood one chooses, one thing Philadelphians have is a world of cultural activities at their fingertips.
-Truly world-class museums, the Kimmel Center for the Performing Arts, the Philadelphia Orchestra, Pennsylvania Ballet, Philadanco, live theater, Philadelphia International Festival of the Arts, Philadelphia Film Festival… cultural activities provided by organizations large and small go on throughout the year.
+Truly world-class museums, the Kimmel Center for the Performing Arts, the Academy of Music, the Philadelphia Orchestra, Pennsylvania Ballet, Philadanco, live theater, Philadelphia International Festival of the Arts, Philadelphia Film Festival… cultural activities provided by organizations large and small go on throughout the year.

 The other part of life in Philadelphia that residents enjoy is a superb restaurant scene, including one of the highest number of BYOB establishments in the country.
 From major-name, four-star restaurants to little storefront mom-and-pop operations to brew pubs, there are quality establishments tucked into every neighborhood.